FAQs

 However, we would recommend that you see your GP first to ensure that you are booked in with the most appropriate specialist.

-• Through private or company supported medical insurance
+- Through private or company supported medical insurance

-• Funding your own treatment through one of Sulis Hospital’s self-pay options.
-Payment by credit or debit card can be made by telephone prior to your admission and payment by personal cheque is accepted but must be received 10 days before your attendance to enable the cheque to clear.
+- Funding your own treatment through one of Sulis Hospital’s self-pay options.
+You can pay by credit or debit card by telephone before your admission.
+We accept payment by personal cheque.
+Please make sure we receive the cheque 10 days before you come to the hospital.
+This is so that the cheque can clear first.

 Insured Patients